-- Slightly greener manufacturing: The method of manufacture for solid planks in slightly greener than that of strand woven or engineered bamboo (and especially hardwoods) because it takes less energy and machinery, and definitely more green than other hardwoods.
+- Slightly greener manufacturing: The manufacturing method for solid planks is slightly greener than that of strand woven or engineered bamboo (and especially hardwoods) because it takes less energy and machinery and definitely more green than other hardwoods.

 There are some disadvantages to using solid bamboo as opposed to strand woven or engineered:

-- Not as strong as strand woven bamboo flooring: Solid bamboo planks are weaker than their strand-woven counterparts, but they’re still as stong as most hardwoods.
+- Not as strong as strand woven bamboo flooring: Solid bamboo planks are weaker than their strand-woven counterparts.
+However, they’re still as strong as most hardwoods.
 That’s why you can feel confident about them lasting a long time in your house.

-- Not as durable as strand woven: Solid bamboo flooring does dent and scratch more easily than strand woven, because they are about 1/3rd the hardness.
+- Not as durable as the strand is woven: Solid bamboo flooring does dent and scratch more easily than strand woven because they have about 1/3 the hardness.